opencontainers/distribution-spec/spec.md

 After receiving a 4xx response (except 416, as called out above), the upload will be considered failed and the client should take appropriate action.

 Note that the upload url will not be available forever.
-If the upload uuid is unknown to the registry, a `404 Not Found` response will be returned and the client must restart the upload process.
+If the upload id is unknown to the registry, a `404 Not Found` response will be returned and the client must restart the upload process.

 #### Deleting a Layer